Jmac217/hugotest/content/posts/LosslessCut-My-Most-Used-Video-Editor/index.md

 ![workingdir.png](images/workingdir.png)

 If you open multiple tracks in you'll see the menu on the left to show your different video layers.
-You'll notice one of my tracks is has *cut-merged* in the name, that is how your files will be appended in LosslessCut.
+You'll notice one of my tracks is has *cut-merged* in the name, that is how your files will be appended in [LosslessCut](https://mifi.no/losslesscut/).

 ![merge.png](images/merge.png)

 # Multiple Tracks
-since LosslessCut doesn't re-encode the video, it is very fast and since it also retains video quality.
+since [LosslessCut](https://mifi.no/losslesscut/) doesn't re-encode the video, it is very fast and since it also retains video quality.
 You're able to mix, merge, and concat audio and video tracks from within the batch file list.
 ![merge-concat-full.png](images/merge-concat-full.png)

 # Lossless Export
-Losslesscut is designed to handle multiple tracks.
+[LosslessCut](https://mifi.no/losslesscut/) is designed to handle multiple tracks.
 It lets you trim video tracks and export them down into tiny segment quickly.
 You're are able to add multiple audio tracks and switch between them, which is useful for creating a final video with multiple audio tracks (e.g. for different languages, or to add a commentary).
 You can trim, cut, and adjust the video tracks independently of each other and place them in different layers allowing multiple videos to be combined into a single video.
 ![export.png](images/export.png)

 # Screenshots

-LosslessCut is also a great way to grab screenshots from the video as you're working on it, so you don't have to go to external tools for that.
+[LosslessCut](https://mifi.no/losslesscut/) is also a great way to grab screenshots from the video as you're working on it, so you don't have to go to external tools for that.

 ![screenshot.png](images/screenshot.png)

 # FFmpeg is still quicker for some things

-Allthough FFmpeg *can* do anything that a video editor can do; LosslessCut doesn't replace FFmpeg entirely for me, there are still some tasks that I leave up to my favorite command-line tool:
+Allthough [FFmpeg](https://ffmpeg.org/) *can* do anything that a video editor can do; [LosslessCut](https://mifi.no/losslesscut/) doesn't replace FFmpeg entirely for me, there are still some tasks that I leave up to my favorite command-line tool:

 >Video Information:
 `ffmpeg -i video.mp4 -hide_banner -f null -`